gonzdn/EasyNetQ/README.md

 # EasyNetQ
-Basic Project with RabbitMQ containing 2 APIs to simulate a calculator, one called "OPERATOR" and the other called "PROCESS", implementing service bus to work with EasyNetQ
+Basic Project with RabbitMQ containing 2 APIs to simulate a calculator, one called "OPERATION" and the other called "PROCESS", implementing service bus to work with EasyNetQ

 # Technologies
 - C#